pedro-nlb/notes/README.md

 ## Some abbreviations (for commits/index)

+[WS] for the Wednesday Seminar

+[FS] for the Friday Seminar

+[BN] for the Basic Notions

-[CM] for the seminar on Condensed Mathematics (Freiburg, winter term 19/20)
+[CM] for Johan's seminar on Condensed Mathematics

-[LT] for the lecture on Lefschetz Theorems (Freiburg, winter term 19/20)
+[LT] for Brad's lecture on Lefschetz Theorems